abiessener/carousel-weekend-1/README.md

+# Prime Assignment: Carousel

+This was the first weekend challenge assignment I completed during my time at Prime Academy.
+Looking back, I'm still pretty happy with what I put together into a unique take on the 'carousel' idea.

+This might be applicable someday, if I were to address the scaling issues (I'm not super-happy with how the page handles various browser shapes, particularly aspect ratios).
+But as a learning experience, it was great - building a frontend implementation of a simple requirement taught me plenty.

+---

+Original Prime assignment follows:

 # Weekend Challenge 01

 You'll be creating a carousel that will allow the user to move through an array of objects.